MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 ## Step 3: Configure the connection settings

-Enter your Primary storage connection String.
+Enter your primary storage connection string.
 This string is required to allow access to your storage account.
 To find your connection string, go to the [Azure portal](https://ms.portal.azure.com/#home) and navigate to the **Keys** section of your relevant Azure Storage account.

-If you prefer not to provide the **AccountKey** (a parameter in the primary storage connection string), grant access to our Graph Connectors Service for the following roles:
+If you prefer not to provide the **AccountKey** (a parameter in the primary storage connection string), grant access to the Microsoft Graph connectors service for the following roles:

 * Storage Blob Data Reader
 * Storage Queue Data Contributor